Update: Picture is updated in March 2012.

 If you like Teriyaki Chicken, however, here’s my recipe.
 It’s very good, and please don’t buy Teriyaki sauce because they don’t t taste authentic at all.
 It’s so easy to cook that you can cook tonight for your Valentine, too.
 I hope you all have a nice Valentine’s with the loved one.

-- 2-5 chicken thighs, rinsed and patted dry (I prefer to use boneless chicken thighs with skin - the skin will be crispy and adds another flavor and texture)
+- 2-5 chicken thighs, rinsed and pat dry (I prefer to use boneless chicken thighs with skin - the skin will be crispy and adds another flavor and texture)

 - Sea salt